 Researchers found it took a good 12 to 15 minute submersion in the baking soda and water combination — at a ratio of one teaspoon of baking soda to two cups of water — to completely get rid of the pesticides.
 After soaking, rinse under tap water to remove the taste of the baking soda.

 They also recommend cleaning all of the apples as soon as you bring them home because the longer the pesticides sit on the apples, the deeper they will be absorbed.
 This method can help to minimize the pesticide on other produce, too.
-Produce that shouldn't be washed right before you eat it — like berries or mushrooms — can benefit the baking soda and water solution, too, but they may not be able to handle a full 12 to 15 minutes of soaking.
+Produce that shouldn't be washed right before you eat it — like berries or mushrooms — can benefit from the baking soda and water solution, too, but they may not be able to handle a full 12 to 15 minutes of soaking.